Donald Trump Has ‘Daddy Issues,’ Claims Psychiatrist

-The 2020 presidential election is fast-approaching, and President Donald Trump is already gearing up for the race.
+The 2020 presidential election is fast approaching, and President Donald Trump is already gearing up for the race.

 According to media reports, Trump’s 2020 re-election campaign will resemble his 2016 ascendance to the White House, with a few tweaks.
-Trump will continue delivering raw, populist, nationalist messages while attacking the Democratic Party over its perceived leftward shift, according to The Washington Post.
+Trump will likely continue delivering raw, populist, nationalist messages while attacking the Democratic Party over its perceived leftward shift, according to The Washington Post.

-Trump will also utilize his signature, combative debating style in 2020.
+Trump will also likely utilize his signature, combative debating style in 2020.
 As Business Insider reported, the president is already brainstorming nicknames for Democratic candidates looking to challenge him in 2020, which he aims to use in order to insult, ridicule, and discredit his opponents.

 In order to better understand the president’s psychological motives, Raw Story talked to renowned psychiatrist Dr. Steve Wruble.